mattiejastje/HitmanTracker/README.md

   * Never spotted.
   * All targets eliminated.

-  Issue: missions without targets are never awarded "Silent Assassin" because the game never records that you have eliminated all targets.
+  **Issue: missions without targets are never awarded "Silent Assassin".**
+  This is because the game never records that you have eliminated all targets.

 - Score-based playstyles (fallback).
-  If no condition-based playstyle is awarded, the game assigns a rating based on score:
+  If no condition-based playstyle is awarded, the game assigns a rating based on score.
-  Agent, Veteran, Specialist, Professional, or Shadow.
   This is calculated by:

-  * Taking your raw score (before modifiers).
+  * Taking your raw score (before difficulty/challenge modifiers).
-  * Comparing it to an internal "shadow score" for that checkpoint.
+  * Dividing it by an internal "shadow score" for that checkpoint.
-  * Converting it to a percentage.
+  * Converting it to an integer percentage between 0 and 100.

-  The thresholds are:
+  A rating is then awarded as follows:

   * 0% - 49%: Agent
   * 50% - 79%: Veteran